 - UTOPIA – 10@NASAThe students of CSPA participated in UTOPIA,

 the 53rd Annual NASA (National Association of Students of Architecture) Convention and have won the “WINNER – OVERALL TROPHY” and it is a matter of pride for North Zone as it gets its winning streaks for the first time in NASA.

 - National Design & Research Forum – All India student design competition

 CSPA students won 1st & 2nd place in the 42nd National Design & Research Forum- an autonomous forum of the Institution of Engineers (India) – for their final year Architectural Design thesis.

-CSPA declared as the best participating college at A3F event at Chandigarh.
+- CSPA was declared as the best participating college at the A3F event at Chandigarh.

-Students of CSPA got an opportunity to be part of Braj Restoration Project in association and under the guidance of an NGO – Braj Foundation.
-This documentation was in continuation to the last year’s documentation tour to Vrindavan.
+Students of CSPA got an opportunity to be part of the Braj Restoration Project in association and under the guidance of an NGO – Braj Foundation.
+This documentation was in continuation of the last year’s documentation tour to Vrindavan.

-As one of their major projects for the Architecture Design Studio, students of 5th Semester addressed the issue of ‘Design Interventions for Upgrading the Quality of Life’ of the Village Ram Nagar, located at around 2.5 km from the Campus.
-The project included detailed study of the entire habitat, including lifestyle, societal issues, building services and infrastructure.
+As one of their major projects for the Architecture Design Studio, students of the 5th Semester addressed the issue of ‘Design Interventions for Upgrading the Quality of Life’ of the Village Ram Nagar, located around 2.5 km from the Campus.
+The project included a detailed study of the entire habitat, including lifestyle, societal issues, building services, and infrastructure.
 Design interventions responded to various developmental issues discovered, including lack of economic opportunities and women empowerment.